bitcoin-sv/bitcoin-sv/README.md

 ===========

 This is an Alpha release, the purpose of which is to provide a preview of the code in response to requests from miners and pool operators.
 This is not intended to be a release candidate.
+Work is still in progress targeting a beta release for 1st week of September in line with the initial Bitcoin SV announcement.

 What is Bitcoin Cash?
 ---------------------